AndHope/Basileia-Romaion/zBR_MOD_Information/Ideas&uncooked/to-do&content-ideas.md

 # TODO & Content Ideas

 ## Laws
-- Change the mods unique laws to law varients.
+- More unique law varients.

 ## Cultures
-- Re do culture files, remove unedited vanilla cultures and prepare for 1.10

 ## States and Map
-- set up any new states that are added in 1.10

 ## Country name defintions
 - Give countries nativized names
 - Make Countries use their greek name if a subject of BR.

 ## Organization
-- reogranize modifiers by catagory/type instead of country.

 ## Balance
 - Continue tech balance
-	- add more diversity to tech pictures
+	-
 	- create more production methods instead of modifiers.
 	- add more techs though-out the tree to spread stuff out.
 Eventually come up with Roman Steam-Punk techs.